Battle of Cabira: Prelude

 In 72 BC, while his colleague Cotta moved on Heraclea, Lucullus marched his army through Galatia and into Pontus.
 The Galatians were only too happy to supply the Romans because they disliked Mithridates and were keen to see the Roman legions pass through their country without being plundered.
 Once Lucullus was in the Pontic heartland he let his troops plunder the rich and fertile kingdom.
-Mithridates could do nothing to stop the despoiling of his lands for he had to rebuild his army.
-He eventually assembled 40,000 men (4,000 cavalry) near Cabira and waited for Lucullus.
+Mithridates could do nothing to stop the despoiling of his lands, for he had to rebuild his army.
+He eventually assembled 40,000 men (including 4,000 cavalry) near Cabira and waited for Lucullus.
 Eventually, Lucullus made his way towards Cabira where, in an initial skirmish against Mithridates's forces, he suffered a setback and had to withdraw.
 This was followed by several further skirmishes and even an assassination attempt on Lucullus.

-The battle
+Battle

 Lucullus's supply lines now came north from Cappadocia, a Roman ally to the south of Pontus.
 A heavily armed supply convoy, escorted by no less than ten cohorts of infantry, under the command of the legate Sornatius was attacked by the Pontic cavalry.
 The Romans held off the attack inflicting terrible losses on the Pontic horsemen.
 When a second supply convoy, also heavily armed, under the command of Marcus Fabius Hadrianus made for Lucullus's camp Mithridates decided to use a combined arms (infantry and cavalry) force.
 Some 4,000 Pontic cavalry and infantry swept on the convoy; however, the Romans realized the narrow valley at the scene limited the effectiveness of their opponents' cavalry, so they counter-attacked and wiped out half the attacking force.

 Mithridates sought to conceal the extent of the disaster from his army.
 Unfortunately for the Pontic king, Hadrianus marched by his camp in full battle array, complete with the spoils of his victory.
 The king's reputation must have suffered from being caught in this deception.
 The Pontic army was unsettled and there was talk about a retreat being in order.

 This is when Mithridates decided to cut his losses and flee.
 The disorder caused by Mithridates's preparations to depart the area led to the complete disintegration of his army.
 Lucullus saw what was happening and ordered his army to fall on the fleeing forces.
 The Romans reached the camp, slew everyone who had remained there, and started looting.